Data Industry Leaders Chart “The Future of IoT” in Seminal Book

 The Future of IoT is rich with anecdotes, case studies and research to support this approach.

-The Future of IoT is available now in paperback, hardcover and as an ebook on Amazon and through popular booksellers including Barnes and Noble, Apple, BookShelf, and may multiple other outlets.
+Availability The Future of IoT is available now in paperback, hardcover and as an ebook on Amazon and through popular booksellers including Barnes and Noble, Apple, BookShelf, and may multiple other outlets.
 A limited number of complimentary copies are available to journalists upon request (see PR contact below).

-Don DeLoach, Former President & CEO at Infobright - Don is an experienced software CEO, who over the last 18 years served in that role with YOUcentric (CRM, sold to JD Edwards), Aleri (Complex Event Processing, sold to Sybase), and Infobright (Analytic Database, sold to Ignite Technologies).
+About the Authors Don DeLoach, Former President & CEO at Infobright - Don is an experienced software CEO, who over the last 18 years served in that role with YOUcentric (CRM, sold to JD Edwards), Aleri (Complex Event Processing, sold to Sybase), and Infobright (Analytic Database, sold to Ignite Technologies).
 Don also co-chairs the Midwest IoT Council, and sits on the executive board of the Array of Things Project for smart cities.
 Don is an active thought leader in the IoT market and an editorial contributor to multiple focused media organizations and a prominent speaker in IoT.

 Wael Elrifai, Sr Director of Enterprise Solutions, Pentaho (a Hitachi Group company) - Wael Elrifai is an expert technologist and management strategist, bridging the divide between IT and the business to deliver valuable, sustainable data-driven enterprise IT systems.
 He is an active thought leader in the press and speaker circuit on big data, IoT and data science, sharing real-world experiences from customers.
 Wael holds degrees in both electrical engineering and economics and specialises in game theory and artificial intelligence.